Most of $8.5 Million Award Upheld In Medical Misdiagnosis Case

 The government requested the award for damages be cut by over $1 million, but the judge let most of the original award stand and cut the damages by less than $63,000.

 A physician is determined to be negligent when he or she fails to use the same degree of skill and learning that are used by other members of the medical profession.
-The Rochester, N.Y.
-Law Offices of Scott C. Gottlieb and Associates, LLP, have vast experience in medical malpractice lawsuits.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in medical malpractice lawsuits.
 Experience counts.
-If you feel that you or a loved one has suffered due to medical malpractice, call our 24-hour answering service at (607) 724-7700 or contact us via our online contact form.
+If you feel that you or a loved one has suffered due to medical malpractice, call our 24-hour answering service at (607) 235-2754 or contact us via our online contact form.
 All calls and inquiries are responded to the same day, usually within one hour.
 There is no case-review cost.